Hall/Nimbus station: Station details

 Hall/Nimbus station is located on Hall Boulevard near the Nimbus Corporate Center and the Washington Square mall in Beaverton, just west of OR 217.
 It is the second of five stations southbound on the 14.7 mi WES Commuter Rail line, which utilizes Portland and Western Railroad's Tigard branch.
 WES operates from Monday through Friday during the morning and evening rush hour commutes.
 At the line's northern terminus at Beaverton Transit Center, riders may transfer to the Blue and Red lines of MAX Light Rail.
 The station has 50 park-and-ride spaces, as well as 10 lockers and 16 rack spaces for bicycles.
-A nearby bus stop connects to TriMet bus routes 76–Hall/Greenburg and 78–Beaverton/Lake Oswego.
+A nearby bus stop connects to TriMet bus routes 76–Hall/Greenburg and 78–Denney/Kerr Pkwy.

 The public artwork on the platform is an interactive sculpture created by Frank Boyden and Brad Rude called The Interactivator.
 It is made of steel and bronze with blue accents and features bronze heads and a U-shaped vehicle, all of which were designed to represent the train and the variety of people who ride the line.
 Attached to a large, round flat surface made of stainless steel, the vehicle moves along a track and has an animal figure displayed in a scene atop the piece.
 The moveable heads include a pumpkin, a blindfolded man, and a blue skull.